superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

-Based on these queries using a 90% total sequence identity threshold, we removed all putative species-specific regions that were identified in genomes from bacteria other than *E. coli*, and were left with the ten species-specific regions presented in Table [tab:specific~l~ocation~f~unction].
+Based on these queries using a 90% total sequence identity threshold, we removed all putative species-specific regions that were identified in genomes from bacteria other than *E. coli*, and were left with the ten species-specific regions presented in Table 3.

-The correlation between the species-specific regions and the ‘conserved core’ regions among the 2324 *E. coli* genomes is presented in Figure [fig:specific~s~catter].
+The correlation between the species-specific regions and the ‘conserved core’ regions among the 2324 *E. coli* genomes is presented in Figure @specific_scatter.
 As can be seen, not all species-specific markers were found in all strains; however, most *E. coli* genomes contained at least 8 of the markers and all contained at least 3 given the quality checks for assembled genomes previously described.
 A general